 Downtown revitalization is also a major piece of this puzzle.
 Although the downtown has come a long way since I was a kid, as an adult I see large, systematic issues.
 There’s hardly any affordable housing, family-friendly destinations, or even places to buy a gallon of milk.
 There hasn’t been any major commercial development in 33 years.
 As a small business owner I know that to help our local businesses thrive, it is crucial that city leaders move forward with revitalizing our core into a vibrant, prosperous center.

-As the mother of two young girls, I will fight to make Billings a welcoming place for all our kids, ensuring that our community is safe and affirming for people of all races, faiths, affiliations, orientations, abilities, and persuasions.
+As the mother of two young girls, I fight to make Billings a welcoming place for all our kids, ensuring that our community is safe and affirming for people of all races, faiths, affiliations, orientations, abilities, and persuasions.
 While living in Japan, and traveling Asia, I learned firsthand the pain of being discriminated against because of my race and gender, and I know it’s important that marginalized communities always have a voice.
-This includes supporting diversity, recreation, and social priorities that will help our whole community grow.
+This is why I support diversity, recreation, and social priorities that will help our whole community grow.

-I’m in this race not because I’m a career politician, but because City Council is the nexus of the issues my family has faced in Billings over the last 6 years.
-As a mother, writer, millennial, and small business owner, I’m looking forward to bringing all of this experience to the local government table.
-But I cannot do this alone.
-I’m writing to ask you to please donate to my campaign up to the per-person limit of $180 ($360 per couple).
-I am deeply thankful for all your support and hope you’ll continue to follow this new journey!
+City Council is the nexus of the issues my family has faced in Billings over the last number of years.
+As a mother, writer, millennial, and small business owner, I enjoy bringing all of this experience to the local government table.
+I hope to address these issues, and other issues facing our city, in the coming years.